 Are you looking for a reputable Shopify agency?
 With 10 years of Shopify experience, our team is ready to assist you.

-The abbreviation API stands for Application Programming Interface and is provided to developers to connect external systems and enable interaction between both systems.
+An API, or Application Programming Interface, is made available to developers in order to connect external systems and enable interaction between the two systems.
 From a purely technical point of view, an interface specifies how data is received and sent.
-This is done at source code level, for which developers create a specific syntax including all relevant parameters.
+This is done at source code level, for which the developers create a specific syntax including all relevant parameters.

 The name REST API and GraphQL also frequently come up in this context.
 The biggest difference between the two is the way data is sent to the client.
 In a REST architecture, the client makes an HTTP request and the data is sent as an HTTP response, while in GraphQL the client requests data with queries.
 At Latori, we use the forward-looking ShopifyQL (or the Shopify GraphQL Admin API) in almost every client project.
 Read more in the Shopify Admin API chapter.